 - Physical activity contributes to wellbeing and is essential for good health.
-It helps to maintain a healthy weight and manage stress, and also improves sleep and quality of life - Being active can reduce the risk of many chronic conditions, including coronary heart disease, stroke, type 2 diabetes, cancer, obesity, mental health problems and musculoskeletal conditions - Physical inactivity incurs a cost to the NHS as well as to the individual.
+It helps to maintain a healthy weight and manage stress, and also improves sleep and quality of life - Being active can reduce the risk of many chronic conditions, including coronary heart disease, stroke, type 2 diabetes, cancer, obesity, mental health problems, social isolation and musculoskeletal conditions - Physical inactivity incurs a cost to the NHS as well as to the individual.
 It is estimated that Cardiff & Vale University Health Board spends per annum an additional £1.3m treating coronary heart disease, £1.2m treating cerebrovascular disease and £1.8m treating diabetes as a consequence of physical inactivity in our population - The key message is to Sit Less, Move More, and More Often.
-The aim is for adults to achieve 150 minutes of moderate to vigorous intensity physical activity per week and for children to be active every day for at least 60 minutes
+Some activity is good, more is better.
+The aim is for adults to accumulate at least 150 minutes of moderate intensity activity, or 75 minutes of vigorous intensity activity per week (or combination of both), and build strength on at least 2 days a week.
+Children should aim for an average of at least 60 minutes per day across the week.

-Approximately 66% of men and 54% of women in Cardiff and the Vale are physically active; around 29% do very little regular physical activity (source: National Survey for Wales)
+Approximately 66% of men and 54% of women in Cardiff and the Vale are physically active; around 30% do very little regular physical activity (source: National Survey for Wales)